 We held Setsubun-sai on Friday, February 1st at Montessori International Academy (2717 South Halladay Street, Santa Ana, CA 92705).
-After the ceremony, we provided Setsubun-no-Harai and Yakubarai for Yakudoshi (critical year) services.
+After the ceremony, we provided Setsubun-no-Harai and Yakubarai for Yakudoshi (critical year) ceremonies.

-We also provided traditional ritual services for purifying and recharging the spirit.
+We also provided traditional ritual ceremonies for purifying and recharging the spirit.
 Please see below.

-And we provided Gokitoh service of Yakubarai for Yakudoshi (critical year) people.
+And we provided Gokitoh ceremony of Yakubarai for Yakudoshi (critical year) people.

 The original meaning of Setsubun is “dividing season,” and the beginning of each of the four seasons was called Setsubun.
 However, the day before the first day of spring in the lunar calendar is New Year’s Eve, and as it marks the seasonal change from harsh winter to spring, it came to be considered an especially important day.
 During the Edo period, Setsubun came to exclusively mean the day before the first day of spring.
 This year, the first day of spring is actually February 4th, making Setsubun February 3rd, but we held Setsubun-sai on February 1st due to venue availability.
 We hold this Setsubun ceremony to show respect and appreciation and present our wishes to the nature spirits.
 This ceremony is free to attend.